byu-oit/kotlin-uapi/docs/content/_tutorial/main-class.md

 But wait!
 Your IDE is probably lighting up with red squiggly error lines right now!
 That's because we need to provide our Runtime instance with a way to handle user authentication and authorization.

-We'll cover the specifics of this in the next section, but for now, let's just stub out the interfaces that the Runtime wants.
+We'll explain what we're doing here in the [next lesson](./user-context.md), but for now, let's just stub out the interfaces that the Runtime wants.

 Create a file named `src/main/kotlin/edu/byu/uapi/library/LibraryUser.kt`: